Learn something new every day

 Meat packing plants may specialize in a certain type of meat or product.
 For instance, some commercial meat packers only pack, process and distribute organic meats.
 Organic meat comes from animals that aren't given any antibiotics or growth hormones.
 Governing bodies are formed to routinely inspect farms that raise animals for organic meat.
 Other packing companies only export frozen meats or just process one type, such as sheep meat from New Zealand.

 The meat packing industry tends to have many critics.
 Issues of sanitation as well as animal cruelty and worker abuse surface from time to time.
 Diseases such as the mad cow epidemic in the beef industry do occasionally occur in meat plants.
-Meat industry critics have complained of low pay for immigrant workers as well as butchers getting burned, cut and loosing fingers.
+Meat industry critics have complained of low pay for immigrant workers as well as butchers getting burned, cut and losing fingers.

 Most countries have at least some government licensing, employment and inspection standards, but these may be inadequate in some areas.
 Those opposed to meat packing practices in some parts of the world have protested to try and change conditions.
 Some governments have responded with closer monitoring and inspection procedures.